Harlequin-type ichthyosis: Cause

 Harlequin-type ichthyosis is caused by a loss-of-function mutation in the ABCA12 gene.
-This gene is important in the regulation of protein synthesis for the development of the skin layer.
+This gene is important in regulating protein synthesis for the development of the skin layer.
 Mutations in the gene cause impaired transport of lipids in the skin layer and may also lead to shrunken versions of the proteins responsible for skin development.
 Less severe mutations result in a collodion membrane and congenital ichthyosiform erythroderma-like presentation.

-ABCA12 is an ATP-binding cassette transporter (ABC transporter), which are members of a large family of proteins that hydrolyze ATP to transport cargo across cell membranes.
+ABCA12 is an ATP-binding cassette transporter (ABC transporter), which is a member of a large family of proteins that hydrolyze ATP to transport cargo across cell membranes.
 ABCA12 is thought to be a lipid transporter in keratinocytes necessary for lipid transport into lamellar granules during the formation of the lipid barrier in the skin.

 Diagnosis

 The diagnosis of harlequin-type ichthyosis relies on both physical examination and laboratory tests.
 Physical assessment at birth is vital for the initial diagnosis of harlequin ichthyosis.
-Physical examination reveals characteristic symptoms of the condition especially the abnormalities in the skin surface of newborns.
+Physical examination reveals characteristic symptoms of the condition, especially the abnormalities in the skin surface of newborns.
 Abnormal findings in physical assessments usually result in employing other diagnostic tests to ascertain the diagnosis.

 Genetic testing is the most specific diagnostic test for harlequin ichthyosis.
 This test reveals a loss of function mutation on the ABCA12 gene.
-Biopsy of skin may be done to assess the histologic characteristics of the cells.
-Histological findings usually reveal hyperkeratotic skin cells, which leads to a thick, white and hard skin layer.
+A skin biopsy may be done to assess the histologic characteristics of the cells.
+Histological findings usually reveal hyperkeratotic skin cells, which leads to a thick, white, and hard skin layer.

 Treatment

 Constant care is required to moisturize and protect the skin.
-The hard outer layer eventually peels off, leaving the vulnerable inner layers of the dermis exposed.
+The hard outer layer eventually peels off, exposing the vulnerable inner layers of the dermis.
 Early complications result from infection due to fissuring of the hyperkeratotic plates and respiratory distress due to physical restriction of chest wall expansion.

 Management includes supportive care and treatment of hyperkeratosis and skin barrier dysfunction.
 A humidified incubator is generally used.
 Intubation is often required until nares are present.
-Nutritional support with tube feeds is essential until eclabium resolves and infants can begin nursing.
-Ophthalmology consultation is useful for the early management of ectropion, which is initially pronounced and resolves as scales are shed.
-Liberal application of petrolatum is needed multiple times a day.
+Nutritional support with tube feeding is essential until eclabium resolves and infants can begin nursing.
+Ophthalmologic consultation is useful for the early management of ectropion, which is initially pronounced and resolves as scales are shed.
+Liberal application of petroleum jelly is needed multiple times daily.

 In addition, careful debridement of constrictive bands of hyperkeratosis should be performed to avoid digital ischemia.
 Cases of digital autoamputation or necrosis have been reported due to cutaneous constriction bands.
-Relaxation incisions have been used to prevent this morbid complication.
+Relaxation incisions have been used to prevent this complication.